VaughanR0/Streamline-R/README.md

 Note that the only function to be modified in this version is forecast.gts and you can use this version even if you have the standard hts package installed, by using a namespace prefix to the function, e.g. hts2::forecast.gts(...)

+This has been updated to hts version 5.1.4 on 6-Nov-2017, by copying the v5.1.4 files to here.